atata-framework/atata.io/examples/navigation-to-particular-pages-after-click.md

 ---
 layout: article
-title: Navigation to Particular Pages After Click
+title: Navigation to particular pages after click
 description: How to perform the navigation to one of particular pages after the button/link click.
 ---